Donshenal/Slackbot/README.md

-# Slackbot for Posting Data from PostgreSQL
+# Slackbot for posting data from PostgreSQL

 This Python project is designed to periodically fetch data from a PostgreSQL database and post it on a Slack channel using Slack's webhook integration.